 How do you plan on getting there?

-The most comfortable way for dogs to travel is by car (and it’s also the best way to take in views for you!) – So avoid flying if you can.
-If you haveto fly, check with airlines, because they might have certain restrictions.
-Smaller dogs may be able to come on board with you, but stay in a travel crate, otherwise, they might have to go in the hold.
-This can be traumatic for some pets, so think carefully!
+The most comfortable way for dogs to travel is by car (and it’s also the best way to take in views for you!), so avoid flying if you can.
+If you have to fly, check with airlines because they might have certain restrictions and extra costs.

 If you make the decision to drive, there are also many things to think about.
 You should plan out your route carefully, but don’t forget to be flexible, so plan for excursions and stops that are not on route.
-Having said that, do not stop too much, otherwise your pooch won’t be able to relax and get comfortable!
-Bring plenty of supplies for the journey.
+Having said that, do not stop too much, otherwise, your pooch won’t be able to relax and get comfortable!
+Bring plenty of supplies for the journey, like freshwater and snacks.

-Here’s a couple of tips: do not feed your dog too much before or during the trip, as dogs are prone to travel sickness.
-That would not be fun to clean up.
-And, maybe take them for a long walk or run before setting off, so that they are tired while you’re traveling.
+Before you set off, do not feed your dog too much before or during the trip, as dogs are prone to travel sickness.
+That would not be fun to clean up!
+And, we suggest you take them for a long walk or run before setting off so that they are tuckered out whilst you’re traveling.